mnlipp/jgrapes/README.md

 This repository comprises the sources for jars that provide the basic packages (org.jgrapes.core, ...util, ...io etc.).
-The jars have augmented manifests that allow them to be used without wrapping as OSGi bundles, but they do not depend in any way on the OSGi framework.
+The jars have augmented manifests that allow them to be used as OSGi bundles without wrapping, but they do not depend in any way on the OSGi framework.

 Short Overview